Easy Avocado Cottage Cheese Dip Recipe (Cafe-style)

 This dip is sooo easy to make.

-- In a food processor, blend 1 1/2 avocados, cottage cheese, lemon juice and zest and garlic until smooth.
+- In a food processor, blend 1 1/2 avocados, cottage cheese, lemon juice, zest, and garlic until smooth.

-- Transfer to a large bowl and fold in the chives, dill or whatever fresh herbs you are using.
+- Transfer to a large bowl and fold in the chives, dill, or whatever fresh herbs you are using and the leftover avocado chunks.
 I like to use 2 tablespoons of fresh dill, one tablespoon of spring onion and one tablespoon of chives or parsley for that Baltic flavor, but you can use fresh cilantro for a classic guacamole flavor.

 - Season with salt and black pepper.

-- Your Avocado cottage cheese dip is done 😋
+- Your creamy avocado cottage cheese dip is done 😋

 How to serve Cottage Cheese with Avocado Dip

-- Serve as a dip for veggies, tortilla chips or bread sticks.
+- Serve as a dip for veggies and tortilla chips.

 - Toast some denser bread and cut it up to use as bread sticks.
-I used a sourdough with grains bread or a dark rye bread.
-This denser bread makes for great breadsticks, as they stay fairly stiff and don’t flop over with the weight of the cottage cheese and avocado dip.
+I used a sourdough with grain bread or a dark rye bread.
+This denser bread makes for great bread sticks, as they stay fairly stiff and don’t flop over with the weight of the cottage cheese and avocado dip.

 Storage